grlessa/HTML5-TO-VIDEO/REFACTORING_COMPLETE.md

 ## Executive Summary

-The HTML5 to Video Converter has been **completely refactored** for clarity, performance, and maintainability.
+Claude Animator has been **completely refactored** for clarity, performance, and maintainability.
 The monolithic 1800-line codebase has been transformed into a modular, well-documented architecture with **zero breaking changes** for end users.

 ---